ArtiPedia/blog-v3/_posts/2016-03-24-jekyll-subscribe-form.md

 Many bloggers use mailing list for affiliate marketing.
 I don't think it is a bad idea.
 If a user is interested in the stuff blogger is selling, then it is a win-win.

 WordPress has an advantage over Jekyll since it has many plugins that can do the job without breaking a sweat.
-But, after moving all my blogs from WordPress to Jekyll I had to find an alternative for subscribe forms.
+But, after moving all my blogs from WordPress to Jekyll and static hosting, I had to find an alternative for subscribe forms.

+If you are using a hosting where ``php`` is supported then the normal forms will work just fine.
+But if you're using a static hosting like Github Pages then you might want to use other ways to collect emails.

 This is one of those things I always wanted in Jekyll but did not know how to do it.
 This idea hit me one day while I was working on contact forms.
 Initially, I tried to create a form with [FormSpree](http://formspree.io){:rel='nofollow'}{:target="_blank"} similar to [how I created a contact form](/jekyll-contact-form/){:target="_blank"}.

 It was a painful experience.
 FormSpree requires verification.
 This verification is URL specific.
 If the form is on all the pages of the website then I have to verify an email for every single page!
-FormSpree is good if you are using it on one specific page but not for all pages.
+FormSpree is good if you are using it for a contact form on one specific page but not for all pages.
 What I eventually found was that SimpleForm can be used to make a contact form which works on all pages!
 Which means it can be used as a subscribe form.

 There are two types of subscribe forms described here.
 One is just an email collector and another one is a fully automatic mailchimp subscribe form for Jekyll.
 If you are looking for mailchimp form then skip to [jekyll mailchimp form](#update-1---mailchimp-subscribe-form-on-jekyll).